ByThePowerOfScience/BrigadierDSL/README.md

                     ?: return@executes ctx.sendFailure("You didn't ask for an item!")

                 if (toFind == "car")
-                    return@executes ctx.sendSuccess("yay!")
+                    return@executes ctx.sendSuccess("vroom!")

-                return@executes 0
+                return@executes Command.FAIL
             }
             "here" {
                 executes(::myCommand)
             }
 	   // If you have another function that produces a LiteralArgumentBuilder or a previously-compiled CommandNode,
 	   // add it with +
             +makeSubCommand()
         }
     }